psyfreak/blockchain/part4/FlightSurety-master/README.md

 Furthermore one needs to transfer the money, when data contract gets updated.
 I think it might be better to hold the ether in the app contract.
 * One particular flight can be identified by airline, flight, and timestamp

+### Deployment
+- initialization of airline can be done in deployment script, in contract ctor or via init function.
+The choice you made have different impact on the project.

+Ctor:
+- Advantage: everything in one place and you can be sure, that everything is automatically initalized
+-

 ## Requirements